Skip to main content

 What this dot point is asking

-NESA wants you to count ordered arrangements (permutations) of objects, with or without repeats, in circular or linear settings, and to apply common restrictions (objects must or must not be adjacent, must be at fixed positions, etc.).
+NESA wants you to count ordered arrangements (permutations) of objects, with or without repeats, in circular or linear settings, and to apply the common restrictions: objects that must or must not be adjacent, objects fixed at particular positions, and so on.
+The whole topic rests on one idea, the multiplication principle, so the real skill is learning to break a counting problem into a sequence of independent choices and then deciding which standard pattern it matches.

 The answer